maxconway/fbar/README.md

 The existing R packages include `sybil` and `abcdeFBA`.

--   `sybil` has a total 750 functions and classes, whereas FluxBalanceAnalyzeR has only 12 functions; this is mainly because sybil makes extensive use of S4 classes.
-For instance `sybil` has 10 functions dealing with reaction abbreviations, whereas in FluxBalanceAnalyzeR the reaction abbreviation is just a normal character vector.
-For this reason, you'll probably find FluxBalanceAnalyzeR much faster to get to grips with.
+-   `sybil` has a total 750 functions and classes, whereas fbar has only 12 functions; this is mainly because sybil makes extensive use of S4 classes.
+For instance `sybil` has 10 functions dealing with reaction abbreviations, whereas in fbar the reaction abbreviation is just a normal character vector.
+For this reason, you'll probably find fbar much faster to get to grips with.
 -   `abcdeFBA` is much smaller than `sybil`, so it is another package to try before `sybil`, especially if you can't get hold of Gurobi.

 ### Gurobi

-At present, FluxBalanceAnalyzeR only works with Gurobi.
+At present, fbar only works with Gurobi.
 Gurobi is fast, relatively easy to install, and free for academics, but other optimizers are on the todo list.

 To install Gurobi for R on Linux, you need to download a tar file from the website, and follow instructions from <http://www.gurobi.com/documentation/6.0/quickstart_linux.pdf> up to page 8, then get a licence from the Gurobi website.
 You can then install the R package contained in the tar file using a simple `install.packages`.

 ### Bugs and feature requests

-If you find problems with the package, or there's anything that it doesn't do which you think it should, please submit them to <https://github.com/maxconway/FluxBalanceAnalyzeR/issues>.
+If you find problems with the package, or there's anything that it doesn't do which you think it should, please submit them to <https://github.com/maxconway/fbar/issues>.
 In particular, let me know if there is an optimizer that isn't supported which you would like supported, or if you have a workflow which might make sense for inclusion as a default convenience function.